joker-b/kbImport/README.md

 data formatting is somewhat... brittle, if you have multiple AVCHD cameras shooting on the same day, archive them using slightly different JobNames, e.g. "WeddingCam1" and "WeddingCam2".

+Copying vs Renaming
+---

+As of April 2020 kbImport can also rename and arrange "simple backup" files in disk: e.g., if you have just copied am SD card DCIM to a local drive, kbImport can find those files, relabel and rearrange them _on the same disk._ This requires no real copying and is just very fast.
+Use the `-r` option for relabelling.

+As you'll see below, raw copying followed by relabelling can be the fastest option for some devices.

 Some Performance Numbers
 ---

 Testing with about a dozen `JPG`/`RAF` pairs:

+_25 April 2020: Discovered that performance numbers from kbImport are wrong - they should be *higher.* They'd been accidentally scaled not by elapsed time `(bytes/time)` but instead by `(bytes/(time*time))` -- new numbers forthcoming._

-* On Chromebook Galaxy Letscom external:
+* On Chromebook Galaxy Letscom external: *Revised* based on 11,63GB in 423 files ** To External SSD: 26.5 minutes, 7.471 Mb/s
-** to SSD: about 9.2-16 Mb/sec (reported internally: 75 Mb/sec)
-** to WD Spinning drive: 0.8171636728119824 Mb.sec (reported internally: 63 Mb/sec on 95 Fuji J/R pairs)
-** to internal: 1.0680323526102329 Mb.sec (reported internally: 73 Mb/sec on 95 Fuji J/R pairs, but... wall time 220s means more like 22 MB/s)
-** rename more on spinning WD: 118 MB/sec
-* Drag in GCB Files card->SSD: \~68 Mb/sec
+** To microSD evo256 : 26.7 minutes  7.403 Mb/sec with one error from SD reader - second run fixed in about 5 seconds
+** Drag to microSD of the same folder: about 8mins, or 24.8 MB/sec + renaming 36sec = about 24MB/sec
+** WD auto-backup: about 5 minutes, or about 40MB/s + renaming pass 28sec ("486MB/sec") or in total about 36MB/s
+** `cp -r` to internal drive: 5.5min or about 36MB/s before renaming - flaky SSD reader? one error

+* Old meaasures:

+* Macbook Air with integrated SD reader
-* On MBA internal to SSD: about 576 Mb/sec
+** On MBA internal to SSD: about 576 Mb/sec
-* Drag in MBA finder card->SSD: \~6.5 Mb/sec!
+** Drag in MBA finder card->SSD: \~6.5 Mb/sec!
-* `cp -r` on MBA card->SSD: \~380 Mb/sec
+** `cp -r` on MBA card->SSD: \~380 Mb/sec
-* `cp -r` on GCB card->SSD: \~125 Mb/sec
+* Windows 10 desktop (older):
-* Windows desktop: \~160 Mb/sec
+** Windows desktop: \~160 Mb/sec
-* On MacPro Satechi external reader to SSD: about 410 Mb/sec
-* On MacPro Letscom external reader to SSD: about 444 Mb/sec
+** On MacPro Satechi external reader to SSD: about 410 Mb/sec ** On MacPro Letscom external reader to SSD: about 444 Mb/sec
+* Additional GCB:
+** `cp -r` on GCB card->SSD: \~125 Mb/sec

-drobolize
+drobolize - deprecated for 2020
 ---------

 Because kbImport is meant to be useful even on small laptops when travelling (I often have used it on an Asus EE-PC with an